wincent/clipper/README.md

         port to listen on (default 8377)
 ```

+The defaults shown above apply on macOS.
+Run `clipper -h` on Linux to see the defaults that apply there.

 You can explicitly set these on the command line, or in the plist file if you are using Clipper as a launch agent.
 Clipper will also look for a configuration file in JSON format at `~/.clipper.json` (this location can be overidden with the `--config`/`-c` options) and read options from that.
 The following options are supported:

 - `address`
 - `logfile`
 - `port`

+Plus a couple of additional settings for which there are no command-line options:

+- `clipapp`: The executable used to place content on the clipboard (defaults to `pbcopy` on macOS and `xclip` on Linux).
+- `clipappargs`: The arguments to pass to the `clipapp` executable (defaults to `-selection clipboard` on Linux and nothing on macOS).

 Here is a sample `~/.clipper.json` config file: